aws/sagemaker-hyperpod-cli/README.md

       ```
       hyperpod get-clusters
       ```
+    - Get your HyperPod clusters to show their capacities and quota allocation info for a team.
+      ```
+      hyperpod get-clusters -n hyperpod-ns-<team-name>
+      ```
     - Connect to one HyperPod cluster and specify a namespace you have access to.
       ```
       hyperpod connect-cluster --cluster-name <cluster-name>